archerindigo/vimrc/README.md

 # My Tiny Vim Configuration

+This is a light tweak of vim but it could brings fair enough enhancement to programmers.

 This is my vim configuration for my daily programming usage.
 I configured my vim to be programming-friendly with suitable tweaks to built-in features, interface, formatting, etc. The plugins I choose tend to be simple-to-use and practical.
 I don't mean to make a completely different editor or to make a fancy vim so I would keep everything simple and won't go far from typical vim practices.

 I will update it from time to time.
 Feel free to clone/fork it if you find my configuration suitable for you.